xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 **Develop and end-to-end pipeline to train a model given a new dataset.**
 You can assume that the new dataset has exactly the same structure as the provided one: possible structural changes will be managed by your fellow data engineers.
+Fabio is a clean code lover: make sure not to disappoint him!

 #### Challenge 5

 Finally, Pear Inc is happy with your results!
 Now they want to embed your model in a web application.
 **Develop a REST API to expose the model predictions**.
+Again, this is no longer about Gabriele, but Fabio will review and evolve your work.
+Be sure to provide him with clean and well-structured code.

 ---